school510587/BrlIMEHelper/readme.md

 #### Report braille buffer changes

-If checked, every change of the braille buffer during input will be reported in dots.
-To ensure that the function works fine, all of the Unicode braille characters should be given a symbol name and/or a character description in the current language.
+If checked, every change of the braille buffer and dot numbers received from the numpad will be reported during input.

 #### The key shortcut to toggle IME alphanumeric/native input